In the LGBT-Christian dialogue, there are generally two major camps of thought:

 Which brings us to another interpretive roadblock that has to do with the Greek word for “natural,” physikèn.
 This is where we get the English word “physics,” and depending on its usage, it’s hardly a term that operates in ideals.
 Its meaning is much closer to “occurring in nature; by instinct” than it is to “how nature should be.”
 Paul also uses the same phrase, “contrary to nature,” very positively in Romans 11:24.
 But that doesn’t stop him from using it in other ways, including in what we might consider to be cultural observations, such as his comment about hair in 1 Corinthians 11:14.

-If you approach Romans 1 with a presupposition that homosexuality is a distortion of natural heterosexual behavior, then this translation only serves to confirm your hypothesis.
-If you approach it presupposing that a homosexual orientation is an inborn nature (phýsin) as a part of diverse humanity, then this changes everything.
+If we approach Romans 1 with a presupposition that homosexuality is a distortion of natural heterosexual behavior, then this translation only serves to confirm our hypothesis.
+If we approach it presupposing that a homosexual orientation is an inborn nature (phýsin) as a part of diverse humanity, then this changes everything.

 Under the latter presupposition, the presence of the word “exchanged” makes a bit more sense.
-The idea is that otherwise heterosexual pagans countered their own inborn natures by engaging in excessive sexual behavior, effectively flipping God off and saying, “How You made me isn’t enough.”
+The idea is that otherwise heterosexual pagans countered their own inborn natures by engaging in excessive sexual behavior, fragrantly disregarding God and saying, “How You made me isn’t enough.”

 So where does this leave LGB Christians?
 Depending on which presupposition we start with, and whether we should read this passage literally, our conclusion changes drastically — if non-heterosexual orientations are the result of a fallen world and are distortions of our natural selves, then these dishonorable passions are evidently the penalty God has given us up to.
 If God fearfully and wonderfully made us this way (remember, we’re forgoing any other presuppositions here), then our physikèn relations are intended to be with the same gender.
 If that’s the case, then this passage loses relevance in the discussion.